 The PBT Governing Council will use the guidelines described below to rank symposia submissions.
 PBT Section symposia submissions should seek to maximize inclusion of the following criteria.

-• Relationship to the annual meeting’s theme, “Empowering Tomorrow with Insect Science.”
+- Relationship to the annual meeting’s theme, “Bridging Generations with Innovation, Legacy, and Passion.”

-• Anticipated magnitude and breath of impact.
-Symposia that are transdisciplinary and offer solutions to complex problem as strongly encouraged.
+- Anticipated magnitude and breath of impact.
+Symposia that are transdisciplinary (e.g., spanning collaborations across Sections) and offer solutions to complex problem are strongly encouraged and will be prioritized.

 Section Symposia - Plant-Insect Ecosystems (P-IE) Section

-The P-IE Governing Council will use the following guidelines to evaluate the submissions.
+The P-IE Governing Council will use the following guidelines to evaluate submissions for P-IE Section Symposia.
 High-ranking symposia not selected as Section Symposia may be recommended as Member Symposia.

-• Relating symposia submissions to the meeting’s theme, “Empowering Tomorrow with Insect Science”, is encouraged.
+- Relating symposia submissions to the meeting’s theme, “Entomology 2025: Bridging Generations with Innovation, Legacy, and Passion”, is encouraged.

-• We encourage organizers to be innovative, wildly creative, and thoughtful in proposing sessions that are engaging and visionary.
+- We encourage organizers to be innovative, creative, and thoughtful in proposing sessions that are engaging and visionary.
 Proposals that cover a diversity of topics, such as concepts, disciplines, ecosystems, taxa and others are highly encouraged.

-• In addition to the research topics, we also encourage formal and informal education methods and related topics that contribute to the mission of P-IE and the theme of the annual meetings.
+- In addition to research topics, we also encourage formal and informal education methods and related topics that contribute to the mission of P-IE and the theme of the annual meetings.
+Such symposia may be proposed jointly with the FIT section.

-• Proposals should explain how the symposium meets the selection criteria of P-IE Section.
+- Proposals should explain how the symposium meets the selection criteria of the P-IE Section.
+Submissions for joint symposia across multiple sections are welcome.

-• Symposia proposals must provide an indication of speaker confirmation, and not just an ‘idea list.’
+- Symposia proposals must provide an indication of speaker confirmation, and not just an ‘idea list.’
+Priority will be given to proposals with a greater proportion of confirmed speakers.

 Section Symposia - Systematics, Evolution, and Biodiversity (SysEB) Section